Broad Street station (BMT Nassau Street Line): Station layout

-Trains terminate on the southbound track.
-Trains continue to one of the two relay tracks before returning on the northbound track to start northbound service to northern Brooklyn and Queens.
-There is also a single switch north of the station to enable trains on the southbound track to return to the northbound track.
+The station originally had red tile bands, similar to those used on the Independent Subway System.
 This station was renovated in the late 1990s and a mosaic design was added to the platform walls.
 Beneath a small green and gold trim-line is a larger gold trim-line with a maroon border and white "B" and "BROAD ST" tablets on a blue-green background at regular intervals.

 Exits

-This station has three entrances/exits.
+This station has three entrance and exit areas, with eight total stairways.
 The full-time entrance/exit is at the north end above the platforms.
 Two staircases from each side go up to a mezzanine containing a turnstile bank and station agent's booth.
 Outside of fare control, two street stairs go up to the southeastern corner of Wall and Broad Streets (outside 23 Wall Street).
 Two more street stairs go up to the southwestern corner of the same intersection and lie outside of the New York Stock Exchange Building (NYSE).
 After the September 11 attacks in 2001, the stair facing away from Wall Street was closed off by the New York City Police Department, which had instituted a security zone around the NYSE.
 In 2012, the stair facing towards Wall Street was closed when the security zone was reorganized.
 In 2017, the two exits were proposed to be sealed as part of general improvements in that area, but no action was taken.
 In 2019, the MTA again proposed permanently closing and removing the stairways to allow the NYSE to improve the streetscape just outside the building.